cloudmesh-community/fa18-516-26/notebook.md

 * Starting reading chapter 8: Data Center

 # Week Fri 09/7/18 - Thu 09/13/18

+* Fixed the typos in the whole repository including 750+ typos on 150+ files.
+Note that doing this in a way not to damage the repository takes more time than expected.
+* Contributed the following sections:
+	* Lambda Expressions
+	* Iterators
 * Participating in Piazza discussion and answering other students' question
-* Selecting the following sections for contribution:
-	* Lambda Expressions
-	* Generators
-	* Non Blocking Threads
-	* Subprocess
-	* Queue
-* Selecting the following chapter for contribution:
-	* Apache OpenWhisk
 * Starting working on `Parallel Remote Jobs` assignment, part `c`, `c1` and `e`:
 > c) develop a task mechanism to manage and distribute the jobs on the machine using subprocess and a queue.
 Start with one job per machine,
 c.1) take c and do a new logic where each machine can take multiple jobs
 e) develop a test program that distributes a job to the machines calculates the job and fetches the result back.
-This is closely related to c, but instead of integrating it in c the movement of the data to and from the job is part of a separate mechanism, It is essentially the status of the calculation.
-Once all results are in do the reduction into a single result.
-Remember you could do result calculations in parallel even if other results are not there i